RobijnGit/RobijnGit/README.md

 <hr>

 ### <i>About Me</i>
-- 🐌 I'm currently working on a FiveM RPG Framework using JavaScript, Lua and HTML
+- 🐌 I'm currently working on a FiveM RPG Framework using JavaScript, Lua and HTML from scratch
-    - I'm currently also developing for a Norwegian FiveM server called <a href="http://norskonlinerollespill.no/" target="_blank">Norsk Online RolleSpill</a>
 - 📚 Want to learn using React and C++
 - 🐱 My favorite animals are cats!
 - 🎥 I love to watch Netflix <i>(Sometimes while coding 🤭)</i>